 Employer Training Investment Program (ETIP)

 Participating companies must have a physical location in the state of Illinois and agree to train only their full-time Illinois based employees.
 Each participating company must complete a company profile identifying the company location from which their employees will be participating and schedules detailing all training each company has completed.
 The schedules must include number of participants, dates of training, and cost of training.
-The reports for the first three quarters (July 1, 2017 to March 31, 2018) must be forwarded by email only to Janie Stanley, Revenue & Grant Administrator at firstname.lastname@example.org, no later than Tuesday, May 15, 2018.
+The reports for the first two quarters (July 1, 2018 to December 31, 2018) must be forwarded by email only to Janie Stanley, Revenue & Grant Administrator at firstname.lastname@example.org, no later than Monday, December 31, 2018.

 * External vendor/trainer or tuition expense (copies of paid invoices must also be submitted)